updated on 07 April 2026

 Building up two years’ QWE is one of the four requirements to qualifying as a solicitor – and a two-year training contract is one of the many ways that candidates can satisfy this requirement.

 Deciding whether to pursue a traditional training contract or to embrace the flexibility that QWE (as it’s intended) offers is a personal choice.
-We hope that the below breakdown helps you to understand the difference in structure between a training contract at a firm and the more flexible options available with QWE.
+We hope that the below breakdown helps you to understand the difference in structure between a training contract at a law firm and the more flexible training options available with QWE.

 The way that training contracts are structured varies from firm to firm.
-For example, some firms might offer a non-rotational system (ie, the trainee seeks the work and there are no specific seats), while others might offer a rotational system (this could be in the form of a six-seat programme in which trainees sit in different departments across the two years).
+For example, some law firms might offer a non-rotational system (ie, the trainee seeks the work and there are no specific seats), while others might offer a rotational system (this could be in the form of a six-seat programme in which trainees sit in different departments across the two years).

 You can find out more about how the SQE will impact training contracts in this Oracle.

-Trainee solicitors will prepare for the SQE with the firm’s chosen education provider, with non-law students likely required to take an additional preparation course to get them up to speed with their peers who are law graduates.
+Trainee solicitors will prepare for the SQE with the law firm’s chosen education provider, with non-law students likely required to take an additional preparation course to get them up to speed with their peers who are law graduates.

 You can find out more about non-law students, law conversion courses and the SQE in this Oracle.